illinois-cs419/illinois-cs419.github.io/assignments.md

 For MPs:

 - The course staff will regrade MPs.
-- Include NetIDs for both you **and your partner**.
 - Major issues (e.g. a submission issue resulted in a zero) have priority over minor issues (e.g. lost points on one small feature of the MP).
 - We may not regrade your work until after all MPs have finished.

-For exams:

-- The course instructor will regrade exams.
-- Include a brief description of the question.

 ## Academic Integrity ##
 You should be familiar with the Student Code [definitions on academic integrity](http://studentcode.illinois.edu/article1_part4_1-401.html).
 We expect you to abide by them.